 The Chaplaincy in Bishop Justus seeks to make Christ present in our school through worship, pastoral care and our wider connections with church and community.
-Playing a key role in the life of the school, the Chaplaincy is led by our Chaplain Reverend Carol Morrison and Mr Kings, Director of Chaplaincy and Community.
-They support the spiritual welfare of students and staff and prepare daily worship for the whole school community.
+Playing a key role in the life of the school, the Chaplaincy is led by Mr Kings, Director of Chaplaincy and Community.
+He supports the spiritual welfare of students and staff and prepare daily worship for the whole school community.

 The chapel is on the first floor and is available for quiet contemplation and prayer for all students and staff.

 School worship provides the focus for the school community’s Christian beliefs and virtues.
 At Bishop Justus we have worship for 20 minutes every morning.
 Worship is inclusive, structured and vibrant.
 It enhances the spiritual, moral, emotional, intellectual and social life of the school.
 Our students are actively encouraged to lead and plan worship.

 The Eucharist, or Communion, is a central act of worship in the Church of England and is celebrated in school regularly for each year group and school house.